Smrutthi/M1_Name/1_Requirements/README.md

 * Uses ten digits and six letters that are 0,1,2,3,4,5,6,7,8,9,A,B,C,D,E,F
 * Also called base 10 number system
 * Letters represent A=10, B=11, C=12, D=13, E=14, F=15
-* Used in microprocessor and microcontroller
+* Used in microprocessor and microcontroller systems
-# Feature
+# Features
 In computer system architecture, number systems are a technique for representing numbers.
 This project works with the conversion of decimal number system to any other number system and binary number system to any other number system for any positive value input.
 # Example
 ![Example](https://www.electronicshub.org/wp-content/uploads/2015/05/Untitled1dd.jpg)